joe-purramid/the_purramid_0_1/app/src/main/specifications/ai_testing_instructions_template.md

 ## Test Categories
 For each test area, identify:
+- **Outstanding TODO**: Find any remaining TODO notations and confirm whether that work has been implemented or not.
 - **Critical Failures**: Crashes, data loss, architecture violations
 - **Functional Issues**: Features not working as specified
 - **Integration Problems**: Components not properly connected